jorgegranja/SQL_Financial_Statements/README.md

 From the Accounting system a database was exported containing multiple tables as we can see in the Entity Relationship Diagram.
 [ERD Diagram](https://github.com/jorgegranja/SQL_Financial_Statements/blob/main/ERD_Accounting_System.png)

-The Output from the queries is displayed as a PNG image.
+The Output from the queries is displayed as a screenshot taken from MySQL and attached into a .pdf file.
+[Output: Financial Statements](https://github.com/jorgegranja/SQL_Financial_Statements/blob/main/Output_Financial_Statements.pdf)